IsaiahHenryB/sketchframe/README.md

 Solution: I added the parameters used to make the art in the art generator to the artwork entity model.
 That way, the parameters could be accessed by the art generator if needed.

-Challenge: I wanted to be sure that only the authenticated user can use CRUD operations on their artwork.
+Challenge: I wanted to be sure that only the authenticated user can use create, update and delete operations on their artwork.

-Solution: I added @PreAuthorize to the necessary mappings in order tho ensure that CRUD operations could only be done if the user's credentials matched the data being accessed.
+Solution: I added @PreAuthorize to the necessary mappings in order tho ensure that create, update and delete operations could only be done if the user's credentials matched the ones in the artwork data being accessed.